 - Stock only what you will eat!

-These days if you were to get a tour of our food stash you will be surprised to see just two small shelves filled with some basics, pasta, tuna, dry beans, sauces etc. but that’s the extent of it I’m afraid.
-Funny thing is that we belong to many Facebook group sites and it’s not uncommon for people to give away food from their stockpile that they can’t or won’t eat.
+The funny thing is that we belong to many Facebook group sites, and it’s not uncommon for people to give away food from their stockpile that they can’t or won’t eat.

 How does the stockpile budget figure into all of this?